ampproject/amphtml/ads/README.md

 ### Available APIs

 - `window.context.renderStart(opt_data)` is a method to inform AMP runtime when the ad starts rendering.
 The ad will then become visible to user.
 The optional param `opt_data` is an object of form `{width, height}` to request an [ad resize](#ad-resizing) if the size of the returned ad doesn't match the ad slot.
 To enable this method, add a line `renderStartImplemented=true` to the corresponding ad config in [_config.js](./_config.js).
 - `window.context.noContentAvailable()` is a method to inform AMP runtime that the ad slot cannot be filled.
-The ad slot will then either get collpased or display a fallback content.
+The ad slot will then display the fallback content if provided, otherwise try to collapse.
 - `window.context.reportRenderedEntityIdentifier()` MUST be called by ads, when they know information about which creative was rendered into a particular ad frame and should contain information to allow identifying the creative.
 Consider including a small string identifying the ad network.
 This is used by AMP for reporting purposes.
 The value MUST NOT contain user data or personal identifiable information.

 ### Exceptions to available APIs and information